h-shoaib/Breast-Cancer-Classification/README.md

-# Breast-Cancer-Prediction
+# Breast-Cancer-Classification
-Gradio app for breast cancer detection in patients, using machine learning models.
+Gradio app for classifying breast tumours as benign or malignant in patients, using machine learning models.